ronaldgrn/django-link-shortener/README.rst

 Configuration Options
 ---------------------
 Place in settings.py.
-Can be overridden on a per-user basis using UrlProfile
+Each setting be overridden on a per-user basis using the admin UrlProfile section

 SHORTENER_ENABLED
   Default: True

-  Controls if users can use the shortener by default.
+  Controls whether users without a shortener profile can create shortlinks.

 SHORTENER_MAX_URLS
   Default: -1